 The economic well-being, industrial structure and occupational mix vary considerably between Linn and Benton counties.
-Benton County's unemployment rates have consistently been among the lowest in the state (4.4% in June, 2021) while Linn County rates have been among the highest (6.3% in June, 2021).
+Benton County's unemployment rates have consistently been among the lowest in the state (2.9% in June, 2022) while Linn County rates have been near state-wide average (4.0% in June, 2022).
 Benton County is home to Oregon State University and several high-tech companies including Hewlett-Packard.
 The per capita income of Benton County residents in 2020 was \$48,725 which was \$4,466 lower than the state per capita income of \$53,191.
 Linn County's primary industries are agriculture, timber (including lumber, plywood and paper products), rare metals and manufactured homes.
 The 2020 per capita income of Linn County residents was \$44,830 which was \$8,361 lower than the state per capita income.